ks888/tgo/README.md

 / (#01) fmt.Println() (n = 2, err = nil)
 ```

 Note that GOFLAGS is not supported in go 1.10 or earlier.
-Also, some debugging info may be still insufficient (especially in `go run` case).
-Consider using `go build` or `go test -o` in that case.
+Also, some debugging info may be still insufficient especially in `go run` case.
+Consider using `go build` in that case.

 #### Tips

 There are some random tips:
-* The output writer of trace logs can be changed.
-See the [godoc](https://godoc.org/github.com/ks888/tgo/lib/tracer) for more info.
+* There are more options to change the tgo's behaviors.
+See the [godoc](https://godoc.org/github.com/ks888/tgo/lib/tracer) for details.
-* When a go routine calls `tracer.Start()`, it means just that go routine is traced and other go routines are not.
+* When a go routine calls `tracer.Start()`, it means only the go routine is traced and other go routines are not.
 * Builtin functions are not traced.
-These functions are usually `runtime` functions at runtime and it's difficult to determine which `runtime` functions correspond to which builtin functions.
+These functions are usually replaced with `runtime` package functions or assembly instructions.
-* If the value part of the args is `-`, for example `fmt.Fprintln(a = -, w = -)`, it's likely the debugging info are omitted due to optimization.
-To see the complete result, set `"-gcflags=all=-N -gcflags=-l"` to `GOFLAGS` environment variable.